 Human remains discovered along Congress Boulevard Thursday

-BATON ROUGE - Multiple skeletal remains of a human body were found in the tree line next to Dawsons Creek by at 3100 Congress Boulevard Thursday, according to the Baton Rouge Police Department.
+BATON ROUGE - Multiple skeletal remains of a human body were found in the tree line next to Dawsons Creek at 3100 Congress Boulevard Thursday, according to the Baton Rouge Police Department.

 Police say the call came in around 10:20 a.m. after a worker who was surveying for an impending clearing project found the remains.